MISSION AND GOAL STATEMENTS

 Since Library materials are purchased with tax dollars, the Governing Board of the Heartland Library Cooperative feels a responsibility to ensure their availability to all patrons.
 To achieve this goal, the Board has established a system of overdue notices and fines.
 The purpose of overdue notices is to secure the return of Library property for continued use.
-The purpose of fines is to provide partial reimbursement to the Library for materials, staff time, and postage used in sending out overdue notices.
+The purpose of fines is to provide partial reimbursement to the Library for materials.

 Fines on overdue materials are charged for each day the Library is open.